 In this experiment, we compare our method RCGP to PBT and PB2, to assess the efficiency of our gray-box HPO technique against state-of-the-art dynamic HPO methods.
-For ensuring a fair comparison, we evaluated PB2 and PBT using the recommended population size of 4 [29], leading to a budget equivalence of 4 full training routines.
+For ensuring a fair comparison, we evaluated PB2 and PBT using the recommended population size of 4 (Parker-Holder et al., 2020), leading to a budget equivalence of 4 full training routines.
 In addition, all three optimization methods use an initial design consisting of the same 4 hyperparameter configurations sampled uniformly at random.
-The rightmost plot in Figure 1 shows the performance comparison on the PPO search space for the Atari environments.
-The associated experiments of Figures 10 to 12 (Appendix D), include experiments on all the (environment, algorithm) combinations.
+Figure 5 shows the performance comparison on the PPO search space for the Atari, Classic Control, and Mujoco environments.
+The associated experiments of Figure 6 and 11 (Appendix B), include experiments on A2C, DDPG, SAC, and TD3.
 The plots show RCGP clearly outperforms PBT and PB2 in the low budget regime of up to 4 full function evaluations.
 Although PBT and PB2 are able to dynamically configure the hyperparameters of an RL algorithm, they require extensive parallel resources, and thus perform sub-optimally on the low budget regime.